-Boker offers their training knife in a set.
+Boker offers its training knife in a set.
 Those who train in a style that teaches one-handed knife techniques will benefit as they will receive a replacement knife or one to give to a sparring partner.
-Those training in two-handed knife training will find obvious benefit investing in this set.
+Those training in two-handed knife training will find the obvious benefit of investing in this set.

 Cost and Value